JamesSkemp/words/content/post/review-pride-and-prejudice-and-zombies-dawn-of-the-dreadfuls.md

 +++
-title = "Review: Pride and Prejudice and Zombies: Dawn of the Dreadfuls" summary = "Book review of Pride and Prejudice and Zombies: Dawn of the Dreadfuls, written by Steve Hockensmith." draft = false comments = true date = "2010-04-17T17:33:00-05:00"
+title = "Review: Pride and Prejudice and Zombies: Dawn of the Dreadfuls" description = "Book review of Pride and Prejudice and Zombies: Dawn of the Dreadfuls, written by Steve Hockensmith." draft = false comments = true date = "2010-04-17T17:33:00-05:00"